Interactions between para-quaternionic and Grassmannian geometry: Twistor spaces revised

-As a consequence of statement (2) in Proposition \ref{p:4.4.5}, an integrable Grassmannian structure on $M$ gives rise to a generalized path geometry on $\Cal{C}M$.
+As a consequence of Proposition \ref{p:4.4.5}, an integrable Grassmannian structure on $M$ gives rise to a generalized path geometry on $\Cal{C}M$.
 The one-dimensional distribution $D\subset T\Cal CM$ is just the vertical subbundle of the projection $\Cal CM\to M$.
-If $n>2$, the distribution $V\subset T\Cal CM$ is automatically involutive, which allows to construct a local leaf space $X$.
-Proposition 4.4.4. in \cite{pbook} then shows that $\Cal{C}M$ is locally identified with $\Proj TX$ such that the subbundle $V$ corresponds to the vertical subbundle of $\Proj TX\to X$.
+If $n>2$, the distribution $V\subset T\Cal CM$ is automatically involutive, which allows to construct a leaf space $X$ so that $\Cal{C}M$ is locally identified with $\Proj TX$ and $V$ corresponds to the vertical subbundle of the projection $\Proj TX\to X$, see \cite[Prop.~4.4.4]{Cap2009}.
 In particular, the generalized path geometry on $\Cal{C}M$ is locally equivalent to a path geometry on $X$ so that the points in $M$ corresponds to the paths in $X$.
-(By a path geometry on $X$ we mean a system of unparameterized curves on $X$, which are determined by a tangent direction in one point.
-Path geometries are typically given by systems of ODE's of second order.)
-According to statement (3) in Proposition \ref{p:4.4.5}, the path geometry is called torsion-free, which perfectly agrees with the terminology of \cite{Gro00}.
+In conclusion, we have an additional interpretation of the 0-twistor space in the integrable case:

+\begin{prop} In addition to assumptions of the previous proposition, let $\dim M>4$, let the structure on $M$ be integrable and let $X$ be a local leaf space of the foliation determined by the involutive distribution $V\subset T\Cal CM$.
+Then $\Z^0$ is locally identified with the tangent bundle $TX$ so that the rank $n+1$ distribution $\ker\J^0\subset T\Z^0$, with $\J^0$ being the canonical 0-complex structure on $\Z^0$, corresponds to the vertical subbundle of the canonical projection $TX\to X$. \end{prop}